Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Introduction

 \end{thm}

-Previously known results on Conjecture~\ref{dem} are missing these important cases : we do not know whether $G_{\mfa_\bullet}$ and $\vp_{\mfab}$ are always tame or asymptotically analytic.
-In fact, we give an example of $\vp_{\mfab}$ which is not tame in Example~\ref{KW1}.
+Indeed, aforementioned previous results on Demailly's strong continuity have been missing these important psh functions : we do not know whether $G_{\mfa_\bullet}$ and $\vp_{\mfab}$ are always tame or asymptotically analytic.
+In fact, we give an example of $\vp_{\mfab}$ that is not tame in Example~\ref{KW1}.

-Moreover, it seems reasonable to expect (and we raise as a question below) that these psh weights in Theorem~\ref{gs} coming from graded systems of ideals actually account for all the possible singularities of psh weights up to valuative equivalence, which is defined as follows.
-Two psh functions $\vp$ and $\psi$ on a domain are called valuatively equivalent (or v-equivalent) if $v(\vp) = v(\psi)$ for every divisorial valuation $v$ on the domain (cf. \cite{BFJ}).
-If $\vp = \psi + O(1)$ (i.e. $\vp$ and $\psi$ have equivalent singularities \cite{D11}), then they are certainly v-equivalent : however, the converse is not true (cf. \cite{K14}).
-Thanks to \cite{BFJ} combined with \cite{GZ}, $\vp$ and $\psi$ are v-equivalent if and only if all their multiplier ideals are equal : $\JJ(m\vp) = \JJ(m\psi)$ for every real $m > 0$.
-For example, given $\mfab$, Green and Siu functions $G_{\mfab}$ and $\vp_{\mfab}$ are v-equivalent (see Lemma~\ref{GG}, Example~\ref{ggaa}) while not necessarily with equivalent singularities to each other.

-Perhaps an essential difficulty of Conjecture~\ref{dem} is captured in the following statement which follows immediately from Conjecture~\ref{dem}.